KarlaB3/T1-A3-Terminal-App/README.md

 * Python source code, using the PEP8 styling convention written in Visual Studio Code.
 * Python libraries:
     * Pandas for creating dataframes and reading and writing to the .csv diary file.
-    * Datetime for calling today's and yesterday's date.
+    * Datetime for calling and returning today's and yesterday's date.
     * Prettytable for listing additional user options and to display the diary in table format in the terminal window.
     * Termcolor for coloured text to highlight important messages (green - confirmations, blue - instructions, red - errors).
 * Markdown ReadMe file written in Visual Studio Code.
 * GitHub for managing source code changes and tracking and controlling versions of the source code.
-* Bash .sh file to execute the program.
+* Bash .sh script to execute the program.

 # About The Project